Narmilan-A/Remote-Weed-Detection/README.md

 - **Report and Publication**: Includes reports, publications, and documentation generated from the project findings.

-This structure ensures that all relevant resources, data, and documentation are organized systematically, making it easy for users to navigate and utilize the repository effectively.
+This structure ensures that all relevant resources, data, and documentation are organised systematically, making it easy for users to navigate and utilize the repository effectively.

 ## Installation
 Before using the resources and scripts in this repository, ensure that you have the necessary dependencies installed.
 You can use the provided `.yml` file to set up a conda environment with the required packages.
 Please follow the steps below to create the environment: